Dre Campbell Farm

 12. Repellent Plants

-A great repellent plant to deal with pumpkin bugs is marigolds.
+Marigolds are a great repellent plant for pumpkin bugs.
 Marigolds planted near your crops can also deter many other harmful insects.

 There are also several others that you can use as companion plants to repel squash bugs.
 These squash bug repellent plants include nasturtiums, radishes, catnip, lavender, dill, oregano, lemon balm, and petunias.